Table Of Contents

 - Additional surgery

-- Revision surgery to remove hernia patch (hernia surgery)
+- Revision surgery to remove the hernia patch

 Which Hernia Meshes Have Been Recalled?

-While it’s often difficult to identify which hernia mesh devices have been recalled or removed from the market, the following are suspected to cause problems during hernia repairs in the abdominal wall:
+While it’s often difficult to identify which hernia mesh products have been recalled or removed from the market, the following are suspected to cause problems during hernia repairs in the abdominal wall:

 - Atrium C-QUR Mesh